Pat Mills: Biography

 Mills also had a hand in IPC's line of comics aimed at girls, such as Chiller (a horror comic), Misty (supernatural stories) and Jinty (science fiction).

-In 1986 he edited the short-lived comic Diceman, which featured characters from 2000 AD, Mills wrote nearly every story.
+In 1986 he edited the short-lived comic Diceman, which featured characters from 2000 AD in political satire regarding U.S. President Ronald Reagan.
+Mills wrote nearly every story.

 In 1988 he was involved in the launch of Crisis, a politically aware 2000 AD spin-off aimed at older readers.
 For it he wrote Third World War, drawn initially by Carlos Ezquerra.
 The title lasted until 1991 and launched the careers of talents such as Garth Ennis, John Smith and Sean Phillips.

 In 1991 Mills launched Toxic!, an independent colour newsstand weekly comic with a violent, anarchic tone, perhaps as a reaction against the politically worthy Crisis, and a creator-owned ideal.
 Many of the stories were created by Mills and co-writer Tony Skinner, including Accident Man, an assassin who makes his hits look like accidents.
 Toxic! lasted less than a year, but gave a start to talents such as Duke Mighten and Martin Emond.

 He has had little success in American comics, with the exception of Metalzoic and Marshal Law, published by DC and Epic comics respectively in the late 1980s, both drawn by O'Neill.
 Mills' Toxic strips Accident Man and Brats Bizarre were reprinted as their own US-format titles (by Dark Horse Comics and Epic, respectively) and Mills wrote Punisher 2099 for Marvel, Zombie World for Dark Horse, and Death Race 2020 (reuniting Mills with Kevin O'Neill) for Roger Corman's Cosmic Comics.

 In 1995, he broke into the French market, one of his life's goals, with Sha, created with French artist Olivier Ledroit.

 He continues to write Sláine, Bill Savage, Black Siddha and ABC Warriors for 2000 AD, and also the Franco-Belgian comic Requiem Vampire Knight, with art by Olivier Ledroit, and its spin-off Claudia Chevalier Vampire, with art by Franck Tacito.

 Two new series, Greysuit, a super-powered government agent drawn by John Higgins, and Defoe, a 17th-century zombie hunter drawn by Leigh Gallagher, began in 2000 AD prog 1540.